software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > -- John, one of the Developers

 > "That's right, John.
 To render the page we'll need a controller class for the backend.
-The controller class should have a method that renders a Thymeleaf template of the page.
+The controller class should have a method that renders the template of the page.
 Maybe the class name could be for example BlogController.
 What do you guys think?"
 >
 > -- Mary, one of the Developers